AamirHafiez/kode-kloude-lite/README.md

    Module progress is mocked via a static network API returning 80%.
 It is expected that this will be replaced by real backend data fetching in the future.

+2. *Scheduled Notification*:

+   The scheduled notification when enrolled in a course is set to be triggered in 10 seconds instead of 24 hours, in order to test it in development.

 ## Tech Choices

 1. Architecture: MVVM (Model-View-ViewModel) pattern for scalable and maintainable code.